-Requests for grade changes are to be made to the instructor of the course in which the grade was received.
+Requests for grade changes are to be made to the instructor of the course in which the grade was received by submitting the Grade Change Request Form.
 Grade changes are normally limited to miscalculations by faculty when computing the final grade, errors in recording grades, or delays by faculty in locating misplaced assignments.
-All grade changes should be the result of miscalculation of the final grade by the faculty assigned to the course in question and submitted on a Grade Change Request form.
+All grade changes should be the result of miscalculation of the final grade by the faculty assigned to the course in question and submitted on a Grade Change Request Form.

 Until the end of the term, the only signature required is that of the instructor.
-Once the term has ended, Grade Change Request forms must be submitted with all required signatures.
+Once the term has ended, Grade Change Request Forms must be submitted with all required signatures.
 A grade change request may not be initiated after midterm of the following term.
-Paperwork received in the Office of Academic Operations after the deadline will, in most cases, not be accepted.
+Forms received in the Office of Academic Operations after the deadline will, in most cases, not be accepted.